Neural Networks for ID Gap Orbit Distortion Compensation in PETRA III: CONCLUSIONS AND OUTLOOK

 \section{CONCLUSIONS AND OUTLOOK}

 Four NNs models were developed and trained with PETRA~III measurements to successfully predict the beam orbit at any given operational ID gaps configuration.
-The models were optimised through hyperparameter sweeps to obtain high predictability and comparisons indicated the 1D recurrent neural network as the best fitting.
-The model initially failed to agree with measurements when fed with operational ID gap configurations, as the impact of multiple undulators closing at the same time couldn't be modelled from the training data.
-The best performing architecture, the RNN, was then trained again using a sample of 302 orbit measurements with multiple IDs closing.
-The updated RNN model reached a training loss of \SI{0.0501}{\um} and a validation loss of \SI{0.0588}{\um} after 200 epochs and showed good agreement with test data.
+The models were optimized through hyperparameter sweeps to obtain high predictability and comparisons indicated the 1D recurrent neural network as the best fitting.
+The NN trained on data sets where only one ID at a time was moving failed to reproduce the operational configurations where multiple gaps are varied simultaneously.
+Successful modeling was finally achieved by training a deep FFNN with a data set including multiple simultaneous gap variations.
+The updated deep FFNN model reached a training loss of \SI{0.54}{\um} and a validation loss of \SI{0.46}{\um} after 200 epochs and showed good agreement with test data.
 To make sure the model was reliable we compared the predictions with measurements taken on different days.

+The orbit distortion predicted by the trained model can then be used to calculate the required strength in the corrector magnets.
+The global correction scheme that we suggest uses a pyAT \cite{pyat} calculated orbit response matrix (ORM) with singular value decomposition \cite{orm}.
+Through the ORM it is possible to compute the kick at each of the correctors along the ring necessary to counteract the existing dipolar field errors such that the orbit distortion measured with the BPMs is minimized.

+A diagram depicting the general process towards the orbit distortion correction is shown in Fig. \ref{fig:diagram}.

-A similar approach could also be considered to counteract the perturbation introduced by ID gap variations to the betatron coupling and the vertical dispersion, as demonstrated at ALS \cite{leeman}.
+Although it has not yet been possible to evaluate an improvement in stability compared to the use of lookup tables, the advantage of developing such NN is to have a comprehensive and reliable model of the accelerator and paving the way for further advances.
+For example, a similar approach could also be considered to counteract the perturbation introduced by ID gap variations to the betatron coupling and the vertical dispersion, as demonstrated at ALS \cite{leeman}.
 The effect is currently not observable for PETRA~III specifications but could impact the extremely low emittances that will be reached in PETRA~IV \cite{petraiv}.
 In such case the impact (on the beam size) could be measured even with the fast orbit feedback activated thus collecting the necessary data during operations would be possible.
 In this way, the NN would be constantly updated, keeping up with drifts in the machine as well as changes in IDs applied by users without requiring additional dedicated measurement shifts.

+Moreover, the tools and methods developed here could potentially be adapted and applied to other accelerators, providing a versatile framework for improving beam stability across different machine configurations.